Jordan-Lee-Entertainment/elixire/README.md

 # API Documentation

 [See this repo](https://gitlab.com/elixire/api-docs) for API Docs.
-Both the Client API and the Admin API are documented over there.
+Both the Client API and the Admin API are documented there.

 # Running tests